Painted Desk That Is Perfect For A First Apartment

 Prepped the surface: Sanded it down to remove the old finish and ensure the paint would adhere properly.

-Choosing a color palette: Emma picked vibrant color that fit her boho style; think terracotta, teal, and gold accents.
+Choosing a color palette: Emma picked vibrant colors that fit her boho style; think terracotta, teal, and gold accents.
 Of course, she went with this lavender color that just matched her vibe.

 Painted with intention: We used a combination of chalk paint for texture and acrylics for detailing.